Tax relief on medical expenses

 You can claim tax relief on medical expenses you pay for yourself or for any other person.

 You must claim tax relief within the 4 years following the year in which you paid for the healthcare.

 Tax relief is also available for premiums paid for health insurance.
 This tax relief is included in the amount you pay, so you do not have to claim this relief.

 What healthcare expenses can I claim tax back on?

 - Maintenance or treatment in a hospital, treatment facility (such as a clinic) or a nursing home

 - Treatment from a psychologist or psychotherapist

 - Specialised dental treatment

-The following also qualify for tax relief if they are prescribed by a doctor:
+The following healthcare qualifies for tax relief if prescribed by a doctor:

 - Drugs and medicines